 The Sheen Foundation is funded entirely from the offerings of the many generous donors who support the Cause of Archbishop Sheen and want to promote the advancement of the Cause.
 Bishop Jenky is proud to have worked closely with the other members of the Foundation to encourage donations for the good of the Cause.

-Since the Sheen Foundation was established in 2002, over one million dollars has been raised.
-From these donations, the Foundation has paid for all the expenses of the Cause.
+Since the Sheen Foundation was established in 2002, donations from the Foundation have paid for all the expenses of the Cause.
 This includes the two diocesan inquiries into the life of Archbishop Sheen and the miracle attributed to his intercession, as well as the expenses of the Roman phase as the Cause has been studied in the Congregation of the Causes of Saints.

 The tomb of Archbishop Sheen is located in the Lady Chapel of the Cathedral of St. Mary of the Immaculate Conception, 607 NE Madison Ave, Peoria, Illinois.
 Phone 309-682-5823. www.catholicpeoria.com/Cathedral.
 The Cathedral is open daily according to the posted schedule.